lyteword/chspurgeon-tod/volume-6/psalm-123.md

 **Verses 3,4.** The second strophe takes up the "have mercy upon us, " as it were in echo.
 It begins with a "Kyrie eleison", which is confirmed in a crescendo manner after the form of steps.— *Franz Delitszch.*

 **Verse 4.** *Exceedingly filled,* or perhaps, "has long been filled."
 (Comp.
 Ps 120:6).
 This expression, together with the earnestness of the repeated prayer, "Be gracious unto us", shows that the "scorn" and "contempt" have long pressed upon the people, and their faith has accordingly been exposed to a severe trial.
-The more remarkable is the entire absence of anything like impatience in the language of the psalm.— *J.J.
-Stewart Perowne.*
+The more remarkable is the entire absence of anything like impatience in the language of the psalm.— *J. J. Stewart Perowne.*

 **Verse 4.** *The scorning of those that are at ease.* When men go on prosperously, they are apt wrongfully to trouble others, and then to shout at them in their misery, and to despise the person and cause of God's people.
 This is the sure effect of great arrogancy and pride.
 They think they may do what they please; they have no changes, therefore they fear not God, but put forth their hands against such as be at peace with them (Ps 4:19,20); whilst they go on prosperously and undisturbed, they cannot abstain from violence and oppression.
 This is certainly pride, for it is a lifting up of the heart above God and against God and without God.
 And they do not consider his providence, which alternately lifts up and eases down, that adversity may not be without a cordial, nor prosperity without a curb and bridle.
 When men sit fast, and are well at ease, they are apt to be insolent and scornful.
 Riches and worldly greatness make men insolent and despisers of others, and not to care what burdens they impose upon them; they are entrenched within a mass of wealth and power and greatness, and so think none can call them to an account.— *Thomas Manton.*